icopy-site/awesome/docs/awesome/awesome-jmeter.md

 <!--lint ignore double-link-->
 - [Correlation Recorder Plugin](https://github.com/Blazemeter/CorrelationRecorder) - JMeter plugin that simplifies the process of recording for applications with Dynamic Variables by providing automatic correlations of variables at recording time.
-- [Siebel CRM Plugin](https://github.com/Blazemeter/SiebelPlugin) - JMeter plugin to simplify the scripting of Siebel CRM applications by providing automatic correlations of variables at recording time *(deprecated)*.
+- [Siebel CRM Plugin](https://github.com/Blazemeter/SiebelPlugin) - JMeter plugin to simplify the scripting of Siebel CRM applications by providing automatic correlations of variables at recording time ❄️.
 - [ULP Auto-correlator Plugin](https://www.ubik-ingenierie.com/blog/ubikloadpack-autocorrelator-plugin-help/) - Commercial plugin for Oracle and Vaadin-based applications from [Ubik Load Pack](#plugins).

 ### Extending JMeter